-The Bottom Line: Buying Computers or Tablets in Medellín and Colombia
+The Bottom Line: Guide to Buying Computers or Tablets in Colombia

 It is possible to find lower end computers and tablets in Medellín and Colombia for similar prices as found in the U.S. This is due to an exemption from Colombia’s IVA tax and free trade agreements.

 However, a higher-end computer and tablet will normally cost more in Colombia than in the U.S. So, it will usually be cheaper to buy a higher-end computer or tablet in the U.S.

 If looking to buy a computer or tablet in Colombia, we recommend looking for sales.
 The shops selling computers, tablets and other technology items in Colombia frequently have sales which you can see on their websites.